mdub/dogbiscuit.org/src/mdub/software/index.html.md

 [BasketCase](http://github.com/mdub/basketcase) makes Rational ClearCase ever-so-slightly less painful to use.

-[Selenium](http://openqa.org/selenium/) is a web-testing tool, which leverages JavaScript to execute tests within a web-browser.
+[Selenium](http://openqa.org/selenium/) is a web-testing tool.
 I was an active contributer in the early days.

 [vDoclet](http://vdoclet.sourceforge.net/) is Java tool used to generate J2EE code, based on Javadoc comments.